rrevanth/rrevanth.github.io/_posts/blog/2015-12-02-elementary-contracts.md

 ---

-This post contains exhaustive contracts that will be useful for elementary or ubuntu distro.
+This post contains exhaustive contracts that will be useful for elementary OS.
+You can use this on ubuntu also,but needs to change the exec command to open appropriate applications.

 ### Open terminal in current directory